npragin/npragin/README.md

 - [**Informative Path Planning w/ CNNs**](https://github.com/npragin/mnist-exploration-robot): An agent that explores to classify handwritten digits and navigate to dynamic goals.

-- [**ROS Exploration & Mapping**](https://github.com/npragin/unseen-env-mapping): Path planning and obstacle avoidance for a robot to map a 6-room environment using LIDAR.
+- [**Exploration & Mapping in ROS**](https://github.com/npragin/unseen-env-mapping): Path planning and obstacle avoidance for a robot to map a 6-room environment using LIDAR.

 ### 👨‍💻 Previous Experience
 - Contributed to a research lab developing four-wheeled apple-picking robots